mssola/messages/README.md

     $ go build

-That being said, in order to run this application we recommend using docker.
+That being said, in order to run this application we recommend using Docker.
 You can build the Docker image like this:

     $ docker build -t mssola/messages:0.1 .

 I have already pushed some tags on the [DockerHub](https://cloud.docker.com/u/mssola/repository/docker/mssola/messages).
-In order to run this application you need to take into account three environment
+In order to run this application you need to take into account some environment
 variables:

 - `MESSAGES_FILE_PATH`: the base path were the index page is located.
 You